cotictomaz/Person-Search/README.md

 - RUN_EVALUATION - whether to run the evaluation loops.
 If False precomputed metrics are printed.
 - RUN_EFFICIENCY_BENCHMARKING - whether to run the efficiency benchmarking (FPS).
 - USE_PRETRAINED_MODELS - whether to load the already trained weights.
-- USE_PRECOMPUTED_RESULTS - whether to load the results I computed.
-This allows to visualize some additional performance comparison between models and model errors.
+- USE_PRECOMPUTED_RESULTS - whether to load the results I computed, greatly recomended to be set to true.
+This allows to visualize some additional performance comparison between models, model errors and inference samples.

 The loading of model weights and precomputed results is handled internally in the notebook.
 However I also provide the download links at the end of this Readme.md.